Do you know your yellow-browed warbler from your bluethroat?

 So what exactly is ‘ornithology’?
 Put simply, it’s a branch of zoology that concerns the study of birds.
 That’s absolutely everything to do with avian dinosaurs, or ‘endothermic vertebrates’; from bird songs and flight patterns to physical appearance and migration patterns.
 The aim?
 The conservation of biodiversity.

-Birds tell us about the environment.
-A critical part of our ecological system, we need birds as pest control to eat insects; to move seeds and pollen around; to transfer nutrients from sea to land, and to clean up when a wild animal falls anywhere in a field or forest.
+Birds are a critical part of our ecological system.
+We need them as pest control to eat insects; to move seeds and pollen around; to transfer nutrients from sea to land, and to clean up when a wild animal falls anywhere in a field or forest.
 Never underestimate the power of a bird.

 The classification and study of birds began with Aristotle, but wasn’t considered scientific until the late 1600s.
 Today the study of birds: their migration and numbers; evolving patterns of breeding, and their settling, can tell us about the birds themselves – but also about environmental conditions and how birds benefit humans.